Philadelphia police ask residents to stay indoors as spurts of violence erupt during protests over the fatal police shooting of Walter Wallace Jr. - NewsChannel 3-12

 Several businesses in the area, including CVS, closed stores Tuesday night in anticipation of additional demonstrations following damage during Monday night’s protests.

-The Philadelphia District Attorney’s office said in a statement Tuesday it is investigating the fatal officer-involved shooting of Wallace Jr.
+The Philadelphia District Attorney’s office said in a statement Tuesday it is investigating the fatal officer-involved shooting of Wallace.

 The Special Investigations unit responded to the fatal shooting “shortly” after it occurred, and was on scene with other DA office personnel investigating “as we do jointly with the PPD Officer-Involved Shooting Investigation Unit, in shootings and fatalities by other means involving police,” the statement from District Attorney Larry Krasner said.